-Mathew (2015) outlined that all brands make good use of surprise-and-delight strategies, generating powerful buzz and brand loyalty not only among their most passionate fans, but also with new audiences, thanks to the ability to share updates with friends via social networks18.
-Surprise strategies for delighted consumers have been illustrated and evaluated in a few empiric studies in the literature on services (Gyung Kim, Min, and Anna S. Mattila, 2013)8.
-Surprise is elicited with the aid of unexpected activities (Alden et al.,2000)1.
-Surprise also differs from most other feelings in that a particular "tone" or valence isn't always necessarily associated with that arousal (Alden et al.,2000)1, While Oliver in Lindgreen et al. (2003) ascertained that surprise can also directly enhance satisfaction response, as satisfaction is partially affective and yet surprise is still probably the most powerful marketing tool of all13.
-Surprise additionally differs from most other emotions in this a particular "tone" or valence is not essentially related to that arousal and added that Joy is originally pleasant and fear is originally unpleasant, whilst surprise may end up in pleasant, unpleasant or definite feelings depending on contextual factors1.
-Surprise is obviously still the strongest marketing tool of all19.
-New studies of surprise show that surprise is a short-lived neutral emotion with an "intensity from mild to extreme".
-As a neutral emotion, surprise is measured by the emotions that closely follow it8.
+Mathew (2015) outlined that all brands make good use of surprise-and-delight strategies, generating powerful buzz and brand loyalty not only among their most passionate fans, but also with new audiences, thanks to the ability to share updates with friends via social networks.
+Surprise strategies for delighted consumers have been illustrated and evaluated in a few empiric studies in the literature on services (Gyung Kim, Min, and Anna S. Mattila, 2013).
+Surprise is elicited with the aid of unexpected activities (Alden et al.,2000).
+Surprise also differs from most other feelings in that a particular "tone" or valence isn't always necessarily associated with that arousal (Alden et al.,2000), While Oliver in Lindgreen et al. (2003) ascertained that surprise can also directly enhance satisfaction response, as satisfaction is partially affective and yet surprise is still probably the most powerful marketing tool of all.
+Surprise additionally differs from most other emotions in this a particular "tone" or valence is not essentially related to that arousal and added that Joy is originally pleasant and fear is originally unpleasant, whilst surprise may end up in pleasant, unpleasant or definite feelings depending on contextual factors.
+Surprise is obviously still the strongest marketing tool of all.New studies of surprise show that surprise is a short-lived neutral emotion with an

+"intensity from mild to extreme".
+As a neutral emotion, surprise is measured by the emotions that closely follow it.

-Figure (1) A Preliminary Model of Consumer Reactions to Shock Appeals (Dahl, Frankenberger, & Manchanda, 2003)
+(Dahl, Frankenberger, & Manchanda, 2003)

-Surprise facilitates more cognitive engagement as individuals seek to understand the cause of their surprise and added that further processing of marketing information shall take the form of comprehension, basic interpretation of the message and elaboration, creation of product, message-related thoughts5, see figure (1).
+Surprise facilitates more cognitive engagement as individuals seek to understand the cause of their surprise and added that further processing of marketing information shall take the form of comprehension, basic interpretation of the message and elaboration, creation of product, message-related thoughts, see figure (1).

 Hutter et al. (2014) surprising advertising is often seen as guerrilla marketing.
-The primary purpose of the guerrilla concept is to produce high attention at low cost11.
+The primary purpose of the guerrilla concept is to produce high attention at low $cost^{11}$ .